|Home > Guides > Contributors Guide > Building the Framework from Source > Building with Maven|

 To run a basic install, change to the root of the source distribution, and enter

 That's it!
-Maven will download all dependencies the build needs, run all unit tests, package up the JARs, and then install the new JARs locally.
+Maven will download any dependencies the build needs; run all unit tests; package up the JARs; then install the new JARs locally.
 For your convenience, copies of the JARs can be found in the target directories of each module.
-For example, after the build, the main JAR can found at core/target/struts2-core-2.0-SNAPSHOT.jar.
+For example, after the build, the main JAR can found at

 There are other phases that can be useful when working with Maven.
 The package phase will just JAR (or WAR) the modules.
-The test phase will run only the unit tests.
-The compile phase will only build the source code (but not the test sources).
+The test phase will only execute unit-tests.
+The compile phase will only build the source-code (but not the test sources).
 And the clean phase will remove all artifacts, typically the entire target directory.

 Maven has a great feature that will allow you to build up your IDEA or Eclipse project files based on the project build structure.
 Using the Maven project files helps keep developers in-sync and efficient.
 The IDEA project files are pre-configured to define in the Run/Debug menu many common tasks, such as "execute all tests", "launch the showcase sample app", and so fort.

 The Maven IDEA plugin creates IDEA project and modules files, based on the Maven build configuraton (pom.xml).